Cleaning Your Porsche Boxster Drains

 How do you remove water from the car floor?

 Act quickly when you encounter water on the car floor.
 Use a wet and dry shop vac, or apply towels/rags to remove as much water as possible.
-DO not start the car.
+Do not start the car.
 Check your CLU that it is not wet.
 Open car doors remove all carpets or mats and set fan(s) to blow through your car in an attempt to remove all moisture (please note fans can take up to 3 days.)
 You need to remove all the moisture before the mildew sets in.

 What are the Symptoms of a Failed Immobilizer (or CLU) in a Porsche Boxster?